Scaling limit of first passage percolation geodesics on planar maps: Scaling limit of the tree of geodesics

 We recall the branching peeling exploration of a map $\mathfrak{m}$ via discrete cell-systems from \cite{BCM,BBCK}.
 One can then perform the time-reversed uniform exploration on each branch via the discrete coalescing flow thanks to the encoding presented in Subsection \ref{sous-section lien explo renversée flot}.

-The branching peeling exploration of a map $\mathfrak{m}$, contrary to the filled-in peeling exploration, does not fill-in the holes which are created when we identify two edges (i.e.\@ when the perimeter process has a negative jump) but instead starts another process which explores this hole.
-Thanks to the spatial Markov property, under $\P^{(\ell)}$, this new exploration is independent conditionally on the perimeter of the hole and has the same law as the exploration of a Boltzmann map of perimeter corresponding to the perimeter of the hole.
+The branching peeling exploration of a map $\mathfrak{m}$, contrary to the filled in peeling exploration, does not fill in the holes which are created when we identify two edges (i.e.\@ when the perimeter process has a negative jump) but instead starts another process which explores this hole.
+Thanks to the spatial Markov property, under $\P^{(\ell)}$, this new exploration is independent conditionally on the perimeter of the hole and has the same law as the exploration of a Boltzmann map of perimeter corresponding to the perimeter of the hole. {In each of these explorations, we use the uniform peeling exploration recalled in Subsection \ref{sous-section explo uniforme}.}

 Under $\P^{(\ell)}$, the perimeter processes of this branching exploration are described by a cell-system $((P_w(n))_{n \ge 0})_{w \in \U}$ which is defined as follows: $P_\emptyset = P$ is the perimeter process of the exploration of $\mathfrak{m}$ following the locally largest component.
 Recall that it is a Markov chain whose probability transitions are given by \eqref{eq probas de transition perimetre fini}.
 We define the birth-time of the cell $\emptyset$ by $B_\emptyset =0$.
 Then, assume inductively that $(P_w(n))_{n\ge 0}$ and its birth-time $B_w$ are defined for some $w \in \U$.
-Let $\ell_{wi}$ for $i\ge 1$ be the sizes in absolute value of the negative jumps, ranked in the non-increasing order and let $(n_{wi})_{i \ge 1}$ be the times at which they occur.
+Let $\ell_{wi}$ for $i\ge 1$ be the sizes in absolute value of the negative jumps, ranked in non-increasing order and let $(n_{wi})_{i \ge 1}$ be the times at which they occur.
 For all $i\ge 1$ we define $(P_{wi}(n))_{n\ge 0}$ as the exploration of the independent Boltzmann map of law $\P^{(\ell_{wi})}$ which fills the hole created by the associated negative jump.
-Then conditionally on the $\ell_{wi}$'s (and on all the branches $P_{w'}$ for $w'\in \U$ such that $w$ is not a strict prefix of $w'$), the processes $(P_{wi}(n))_{n\ge 0}$'s for $i \ge 1$ are independent Markov chains whose transitions are given by \eqref{eq probas de transition perimetre fini}.
+Then conditionally on the $\ell_{wi}$'s (and on all the branches $P_{w'}$ for $w'\in \U$ such that $w$ is not a strict prefix of $w'$), the processes $(P_{wi}(n))_{n\ge 0}$ for $i \ge 1$ are independent Markov chains whose transitions are given by \eqref{eq probas de transition perimetre fini}.
 This property is called the branching Markov property.
 For all $i\ge 1$, birth-time of the cell $wi$ is defined by $B_{wi} = B_w +n_i$.

 On each branch corresponding to a cell $P_w$ for $w \in \U$, we define the associated discrete coalescing flow which gives the fpp geodesics in $\mathfrak{m}$.
 Let us denote by $(\mathcal{E}^w_n)_{n\ge 0}$ the i.i.d.\@ exponential random variables arising in the uniform peeling exploration of the map filling in the corresponding hole (note that $\mathcal{E}^\emptyset_n = \mathcal{E}_n$ for all $n \ge 0$).
 Let $(\widetilde{P}_w(t))_{t\ge 0}$ be the continuous time process obtained by waiting a time $\mathcal{E}^w_n/{(2P_w(n)^{a-1})}$ at $P_w(n)$ before jumping at $P_w(n+1)$ for all $n\ge 0$.
 We define $U^{(\ell),w}_{t}, g^{(\ell), w}_t$ as in Subsection \ref{sous-section flot coalescent discret} using $\widetilde{P}_w$ in place of $\widetilde{P}$.
 We define the random measure